 - Mattress manufacturers began standardizing their sizes shortly after the Civil War.
-In the late 19th century, people were limited to only two mattresses sizes: “single” (what we now call twin) and “double.”
+In the late 19th century, people were limited to only two standard bed sizes: “single bed” (what we now call a twin mattress) and “double bed.”

-- While the name “double” suggests that this mattress is twice as large as a twin bed, it’s just 16” wider than a 38” by 75” twin size mattress.
+- While the name “double” suggests that this mattress is twice as large as a twin bed, it’s only 16” wider than a twin-size mattress, which is 38” by 75”.

 - “Full” or “double” mattresses are thus named because they can sleep two people rather than one.

-The double or full bed size was the standard for couples up until the 1950s.
-At that time, manufacturers began to make the standard king and queen bed dimensions longer to accommodate a taller population.
+The double or full bed size was the standard mattress size for couples up until the 1950s.
+At that time, manufacturers began to make the standard king-size mattress and queen bed dimensions longer to accommodate a taller population.

 Choosing Your Mattress Size

-You may be wondering if a full size mattress is right for you?
-Or is a full bed big enough for two?
+You may be wondering if a full-size mattress is right for you—or if a full bed is big enough for two.